Understanding The Psychology Behind Interior Design

 For example, one study found that kids who grow up closer to nature and plants have a 55% lower risk of developing a mental health condition.
 For this reason, you may notice that therapists use the color green or incorporate nature into their office spaces.
 Plants also need natural light to thrive, incorporating another design element that can positively impact your mental health.

-Minimal Clutter and Cleanliness
+Minimal clutter and cleanliness

 Decluttering your home could be a fast and inexpensive change you can make to support your mental health.
 Research on environmental psychology shows homes that feel cluttered or unfinished may lead to depressed mood and higher levels of cortisol, which is often known or referred to as a primary stress hormone.
-In addition, psychology research shows that cleaning may also have mental and physical health benefits.
+In addition, psychological research shows that cleaning may also have mental and physical health benefits.

 Various interior design choices and styles, such as minimalism, can make it more manageable to maintain a clean, uncluttered space.
 However, some individuals experience challenges cleaning or decluttering due to mental health concerns.
 In these cases, therapy can be beneficial.
 Research has demonstrated that therapy can reduce symptoms of depression, anxiety, and hoarding concerns.

-Natural or Bright Light
+Natural or bright light

 Natural lighting and exposure to bright light may promote mental health.
 For example, one study examining the impact of natural light on hospital patients found that exposure to natural light decreased depression, pain, and distress within two weeks.
 It also showed a reduced need for painkillers with adequate natural light exposure.